Skip to main content

 If we have not had a chance to interact before, the most realistic path is to come with your own funding already secured (or a concrete plan for it) and, ideally, a local academic co-advisor at the institution where you will be based.
 I realize this is a lot to ask, and I genuinely wish I could be more flexible — but I have learned the hard way that taking on students without the right structure in place is unfair to everyone, especially the student.
 Co-supervision with other researchers is very welcome — many of my most rewarding supervisions have been joint efforts, and it often leads to richer research.

 A tip for reaching out: I get quite a few emails, so the ones that stand out are the ones where I can tell the person has looked at my research and projects.
 A short note about why you think we would work well together goes a long way.
 If an email could have been sent to any other researcher on the planet without changing a word, it is very unlikely to get a response — not because I do not care, but because a generic message gives me nothing to work with.
 Show me that you have thought about why we specifically would be a good fit.
 Please include your CV, a brief description of your research interests, which of my projects or papers caught your attention, and — importantly — your funding situation and any co-advisors you are already in touch with.
 The more prepared you are, the easier it is for me to give you a thoughtful answer.
+One small thing that genuinely helps: please mention somewhere in your email that you have read this page.
+It is a tiny signal, but it tells me the note was written for me and not copied to a hundred inboxes, and that already makes me want to read on.

 Have a look at current and past students to get a sense of the kind of work we do together.